 Signing a Petition

 You may see petition gatherers at your library entrance, near your local government center, or even at a local festival.
 These clipboard holders are observing their civic duty by supporting a belief and asking you to give their cause a chance to be heard on an upcoming voting ballot.
 By signing a petition, you are not setting anything in stone or laying down your values, but you are giving voice to an issue and allowing the wheels of the democratic process to move forward.
+Signatures on petitions are typically presented to elected officials in hopes of swaying their opinion and help with an issue such as clean air initiatives.

 Filing and Paying Taxes